commanderx16/x16-rom/README.md

 ### Building the ROM

 Building this source code requires only [GNU Make] and the [cc65] assembler.
 GNU Make is almost invariably available as a system package with any Linux distribution; cc65 less often so.

 - Red Hat: `sudo yum install make cc65`
 - Debian: `sudo apt-get install make`

+On macOS, cc65 in [homebrew](https://brew.sh/), which must be installed before issuing the following command:

+- macOS: `brew install cc65`

 If cc65 is not available as a package on your system, you'll need to install or build/install it per the instructions below.